 Identifying CX gaps in agent performance helps Poch improve the support experience for agents and customers.
-Next she plans to roll out Zendesk’s Answer Bot, which includes NPS and CSAT surveys that can generate even more detailed metrics to show her team’s impact.
+Next she plans to roll out the Zendesk bot, which includes NPS and CSAT surveys that can generate even more detailed metrics to show her team’s impact.

 After creating an open feedback loop with agents, Staples Canada has seen an uptick in CSAT to 86 percent, up from the mid 70s.
 Similarly, the team boosted its NPS scores from the low 40s to the upper 60s.